igorcasmarques/igorcasmarques.github.io/docs/portfolio/portfolio-toc.md

 | ["This Class Was Highly Useless": Reformulating an Unpopular Music Theory Course for Non-Music Majors](https://ojs.library.osu.edu/index.php/engagingstudents/article/view/7694/6331) | **Essay** made with Word and peer-reviewed with Google Docs to recount the process of overhauling a university course. | Academic writing, academic research, and critical thinking. |

 ## Editing

+As an editor, my job is to elevate the writer and advocate for the reader.

 | Title | Summary | Main Skills |
 |-------|---------|-------------|